Remember the old days, before the cloud was a reality?

 On a high level, that’s all you have to do to take care of capacity sizing.
 Now let’s move on to the tricky part: performance sizing.

+Storage performance depends a lot on appropriately sizing for performance.
 This is the hard part.
 It starts with the fact that most people think storage performance equals throughput.
 Start a “dd” and measure Mbps.

 If your workload is about writing gigabytes of data in large, sequential chunks (256KB and bigger), this is a reasonable test.
 You might want to do multiple “dds” from multiple machines to eliminate single client bottlenecks.

 Most of the time you usually run much more complex workloads, a mix of read and write and different block sizes (mostly between 4-64k).
-A database has a completely different workload mix compared to file sharing—for example, SAP HANA has a very different mix than a typical Oracle database—however, the performance metrics are the same.
+A database has a completely different workload mix compared to file sharing—for example, SAP HANA has a very different mix than a typical Oracle database—however, the storage performance metrics are the same.

 These metrics are IOPS (Input/Output operations per second), latency, block size, and concurrency.